-Students who enroll in an online course are responsible for having the requisite computer skills (and access to technology) to be successful in the distance learning format.
-Faculty members in UBIS online classes are not responsible for teaching these skills within the course.
-Students are recommended to take a computer class to increase his/her computer knowledge before attempting an online class.
+Students who enroll in an online or hybrid course are responsible for having the requisite computer skills (and access to technology) to be successful in the distance learning or hybrid format.
+Faculty members in UBIS online or hybrid classes are not responsible for teaching these skills within the course.
+Students are recommended to take a computer class to increase his/her computer knowledge before attempting an online or a hybrid class.

-Below is a list of competencies that will enhance students' online learning experience.
+Below is a list of competencies that will enhance students' online/hybrid learning experience.

-- Knowledge of computer terminology, such as browser, operating system, application, software, files, documents, icon, etc. - Understanding of basic computer hardware and software with the ability to perform computer operations, such as: - Using keyboard and mouse - o Managing files and folders: save, name, copy, move, backup, rename, delete, check properties - o Software installation, security, and virus protection - o Using software applications, such as Word, PowerPoint, Excel, email - o Knowledge of copying and pasting, spell-checking, saving files in different formats - o Uploading and downloading attachments - Internet skills (connecting, accessing sites, using browsers) - Ability to use online communication tools, such as email (create, send, receive, reply, print, send/receive attachments) - Create online accounts
+- Knowledge of computer terminology, such as browser, operating system, application, software, files, documents, icon, etc. - Understanding of basic computer hardware and software with the ability to perform computer operations, such as: - Using keyboard and mouse - o Managing files and folders: save, name, copy, move, backup, rename, delete, check properties - o Software installation, security, and virus protection - o Using software applications, such as Word, PowerPoint, Excel, email - Knowledge of copying and pasting, spell-checking, saving files in different formats - Uploading and downloading attachments - Internet skills (connecting, accessing sites, using browsers, and VPNs when necessary) - Ability to use online communication tools, such as email (create, send, receive, reply, print, send/receive attachments) - Create online accounts